• Skip to primary navigation

 • Add the cabbage, apple cider vinegar, olive oil and chicken stock.

-• Cover the skillet or pan and allow to cook for 20 minutes, or until the potatoes and cabbage are cooked, stirring from time to time.
+• Cover the skillet or pan and allow to cook on low heat for 20 minutes, or until the potatoes and cabbage are cooked, stirring from time to time.
 Add some more water if the cabbage still feels tough (¼ cup at a time, to prevent your smothered cabbage from getting soggy).

 • Increase the heat to high and remove the cover.
 Add half of the previously fried bacon and allow the cabbage to cook for a further 10 minutes, or until the pan juices evaporate and the cabbage starts to brown.